 The Tung Lung Chau ancient rock carving is the biggest of the nine rock carvings in Hong Kong, measuring 1.8 meters x 2.4 meters.
 If you are interested in the other rock carvings, make sure you check out Po Toi Island, Cheng Chau, Cape Collinson (recently discovered), and more!

-According to the information displayed at the sight, it dates back to over 4000 years old near the Bronze Age.
+According to the information displayed at the site, it dates back to over 4000 years old near the Bronze Age.
 While no one really knows what it says, the pictures slightly resemble a dragon.

 As with all things old and impressive, getting to them requires some sacrifice.
-The way to the ancient rock carving requires hiking down, and back up again, some 460 steps, which if you are planning to take the full 9 km hike you might want to factor this in.
+The way to the ancient rock carving requires hiking down, and back up again, some 460 steps, which if you are planning to take the full 9 km hike you might want to factor in.